How to Measure Yourself for Speedo Competitive Swim Gear

 Do not let someone else order for you!
 You want to make sure the bathing suit fits you the best, and not what someone else thinks will fit you.

 If you took all of that in mind, then you should have your measurements ready!
-Compare them to our Speedo Sizing Charts for the type of swimsuit you are looking to purchase.
 Once you have made your decision, purchase your swimsuit and enjoy!
 You’ll be lighting the swim world on fire in no time!